data-8/zero-to-data-8/z2d8/connect_labs_and_homework.md

 ## Interact links

 The primary way that material is distributed in Data 8 is via "interact links".
-These are links that, when clicked, will automatically pull new material into a students' file system on the DataHub, and then direct them to this new content in a live session.
+These are links that, when clicked, will automatically pull new material into a students' file system on your JupyterHub, and then direct them to this new content in a live session.

 The tool that you use to do this is called [nbgitpuller](https://github.com/data-8/nbgitpuller), which is pre-installed in the Docker image for the course.
 This means you can create interact links without needing to install anything new.
-For example, clicking the following link should pull in the [Data Science Handbook](https://github.com/jakevdp/PythonDataScienceHandbook/tree/master/notebooks) from Jake van der Plas:
+For example, the following link should pull in the [Data Science Handbook](https://github.com/jakevdp/PythonDataScienceHandbook/tree/master/notebooks) from Jake van der Plas:

 `http://{{ YOUR-HUB-IP }}/hub/user-redirect/git-pull?repo=https://github.com/jakevdp/PythonDataScienceHandbook&branch=master&subPath=notebooks`